mrezabayat/iamsorush/content/posts/cpp-span/index.md

 ## Class member

 A span can be a class member.
 It is an observer of a sequence of objects.
 The class is not responsible for managing the memory of the sequence.
 It can read/write the objects, but cannot delete them.
-The user of the class is responsible for providing a valid sequence memory.
+The user of the class is responsible for providing a valid contiguous memory.

 ## Static span